ardanlabs/kit/web/README.md

 # web
     import "github.com/ardanlabs/kit/web"

-Package web provides web application support for ctx and MongoDB access.
-Current Status Codes:

-	200 OK           : StatusOK                  : Call is success and returning data.
-	204 No Content   : StatusNoContent           : Call is success and returns no data.
-	400 Bad Request  : StatusBadRequest          : Invalid post data (syntax or semantics).
-	401 Unauthorized : StatusUnauthorized        : Authentication failure.
-	404 Not Found    : StatusNotFound            : Invalid URL or identifier.
-	500 Internal     : StatusInternalServerError : Weblication specific beyond scope of user.

 Package web provides a thin layer of support for writing web services.
 It integrates with the ardanlabs kit repo to provide support for routing and application ctx.
 The base things you need to write a web service is